by Randy Fairfield, 5/19/17

 - Will students’ “beautiful thoughts just come out” because they are using Chromebooks and Google Classroom?

-Beyond the video itself, I wanted to look beyond the likes and dislikes and see what people were saying about the video.
-I thought the negative comments about the video would be coming from teacher offended by the implied answers to some of questions begged by the video.
+At first I thought the negative comments about the video would be coming from teachers offended by the implied answers to some of questions begged by the video.
 What I found instead surprised me: